 ‘Watch and wait’

-If your child isn’t having symptoms at the moment, your GP may decide to monitor them without giving them any treatment, known as a ‘watch and wait’ approach.
+If your child only has symptoms very rarely the GP will suggest a 'watch and wait' approach.
+They might prescribe a reliever inhaler for your child to take when they do get symptoms.
 This allows your GP to see if symptoms come back, and if they follow any pattern.

 Although it may feel like you’re in limbo, it’s actually a very useful stage because it gives your GP time to understand your child’s symptoms and triggers and help your child get the best care.
 During this time, your child might be referred to an asthma nurse in your local GP surgery so you can get extra help and support.